 The Harry Potter films were not necessarily marketed as comedy films.
 They were all well and good for introducing the world to the legend of magic.
 In doing so, they changed the traditional idea of what a witch might be along the way.
-They also broke ground for a whole new generation of actors and crew, paving the way for the like of Alfonso Cuarón (now a double Oscar-winning director), Robert Pattinson (the face of Twilight, now rumoured to be the next Batman) amongst many others.
+They also broke ground for a whole new generation of actors and crew, paving the way for the like of Alfonso Cuarón (now a double Oscar-winning director), Robert Pattinson (the face of Twilight, now the next Batman) amongst many others.

 The latter is a particularly important example.
 The majority of the crew for the series of films was indeed British.
 It was a contractual agreement at the insistence of author J.K.
 Rowling.
 And so these films were a great example of what it means to be British – including having a good sense of humour.
 The cream of the crop of British comedy featured throughout and delivered some wonderful performances whilst they were at it.